 In order to verify if the MCL is in fact still partially intact or completely torn, Dr. LaPrade will perform a valgus stress test with the knee out straight and with the knee flexed to 30°.
 This test will check to see if the medial knee gaps open to side-to-side stressing.
 If increased gapping occurs, the MCL is most likely torn.
 To properly diagnose MCL injuries, doctors usually perform this test in combination or in addition to other physical exams.

-Degree of MCL Injury
+MCL Injury Grading